jyosa/MaPhi/README.md

 ![alt text](https://github.com/jyosa/MaPhi/blob/master/res2.png)

-Maphi will create a directory for each molecule where results are store.
+Maphi will create a directory for each molecule where results are stored.
 You can find, beside the input and output files for MOPAC and orca, a mol2 file, mol file and smile file.
 Also, a 2D representation of the molecule:

 ![alt text](https://github.com/jyosa/MaPhi/blob/master/Maphi/NMDA/Results/antagonist3.mol2outputs/molecule.png)